-Behaviour expectations are discussed weekly at the Monday morning school wide assembly.
 Students in grades 4 & 5 are given the opportunity to serve as lunch monitors where they are required to model and teach socially responsible behaviour to the primary students.

-All students in the school participate in the Buddies program and students in grades 3, 4 & 5 mentor the younger students.
+Students in the school participate in the Buddies program and students in grades 3, 4 & 5 mentor the younger students.

-Monitoring and Review
+4. Monitoring and Review